ropensci/qualtRics/README.md

                   verbose = TRUE)
 ```

-Note that your date and time settings may not have been changed yet to your own timezone.
+Note that your date and time settings may not correspond to your own timezone.
 You can find out how to do this [here](https://www.qualtrics.com/support/survey-platform/getting-started/managing-your-account/#user-settings).

 You may also reference a response ID. `getSurvey` will then download all responses that were submitted after that response: